 These statements came to me later from fellow surfer friends.
 I cringe thinking about him paddling back in from the ocean, with this deadly disease lurking under the surface.
 But I also thank God that Robert didn’t die on that day.
 It makes me smile to know that Robert’s last wave (well, saltwater submersion) was at his favorite wave spot.
 Robert went straight from the beach to his aunt’s workplace, a local medical center.
 There they found the culprit(s) that I soon would come to learn of as silent killers – pulmonary emboli, or blood clots in the lungs, and pulmonary hypertension.

 Under doctor’s orders, Robert couldn’t fly back to Florida until his oxygen levels were above a certain level.
 Financial limitations, motherly duties and other complications kept me from being able to rush to my best friend’s side right away.
 So, I waited and worried, heartbroken.
 After two long weeks, I finally was able to see him.
 From the moment I laid eyes on him, I was in shock.
 My otherwise perfectly healthy, active husband was panting.
 He could barely take a few steps without his heart rate accelerating and oxygen levels declining.
 Over the next couple of weeks, we visited with cardiologists and pulmonologists.
-We were ultimately recommended to Jacksonville’s Mayo Clinic, where we met with a pulmonologist specialist.
+We were ultimately recommended to a specialist clinic, where we met with a pulmonologist specialist.
 As she was answering questions from his family, I remember the words that have stuck with me since – “It’s not like he’s dying.”
 That was his first visit.
 At the time, Robert’s case looked like commonplace pulmonary embolism – a disease which affects hundreds of thousands of people in the U.S. each year.
 We thought that once he was treated with blood thinners, the pulmonary hypertension would disappear with the blood clots.

 1/24 6:10pm – shaky, weak, HR 118, light headed, tunnel vision. happening while eating